Research Topic: Sensor Data Artificial Intelligence and Zero-Trust Data Fabric

-Research assistant and postdoc position are available in the research area of sensor data artificial intelligence (including advanced signal processing, machine learning and deep learning) and zero-trust data fabric designs.
-The selected candidate will join the Sensorweb Research Laboratory to create innovative IoT/CPS time-series data analytics methodologies and zero-trust designs for health and security monitoring applications.
-The lab currently focuses on three issues: (1) cyber-physical security monitoring by auditing the cyber and electrical signals in electrical infrastructure and manufacturing systems; (2) human and animal health and safety health (especially vital signs) and activity monitoring via contactless sensing.
-(3) decentralized zero-trust IoT data fabric based on web 3.0 (including blockchain).
+Ph.D. research assistantship, postdoc and student visitor position are available in the research area of sensor data artificial intelligence (including advanced signal processing, machine learning and deep learning) and zero-trust data fabric designs.
+The selected candidate will join us to create innovative sensor data analytics methodologies and zero-trust data fabric designs for health and security monitoring applications.
+The lab currently focuses on three research topics: (1) cyber-physical security and health monitoring of electrical machines and networks; (2) health and activity monitoring of human and animal via contactless sensing.
+(3) decentralized zero-trust IoT data fabric based on web 3.0.

 About the lab and faculty advisor:

-The sensorweb lab focuses on intelligent sensing, computing, networking and security technologies, with clear vision on “Connecting the Dots for Intelligence” and currently has 5 PhD and 2 MS students.
-The faculty advisor Dr. WenZhan Song is the Endowed Chair Professor of Computer Engineering and Founding Director of Center for Cyber-Physical Systems.
-He is a world leading expert on IoT/CPS analytics & security and received numerous important honors and awards, including NSF CAREER award 2010, Mark Weiser Best Paper Award 2020, and multiple Research Excellence awards.
+The sensorweb lab focuses on intelligent sensing, computing, networking and security technologies, with clear vision on “Connecting the Dots for Intelligence”.
+The lab currently has 6 PhD and 2 MS students, and its faculty advisor Dr. WenZhan Song is the Endowed Chair Professor of Computer Engineering and Founding Director of Center for Cyber-Physical Systems.
+He is a leading expert on IoT/CPS sensor analytics & security and received numerous important honors and awards, including NSF CAREER award 2010, Mark Weiser Best Paper Award 2020, and multiple Research Excellence awards.
 He works closely with government and industry partners on technology innovation and commercialization.

-- Clemente, Song, et al. “Helena: Real-time contact-free monitoring of sleep activities and events around the bed.”
-2020 IEEE International Conference on Pervasive Computing and Communications (PerCom).
+- “Helena: Real-time contact-free monitoring of sleep activities and events around the bed.” the IEEE International Conference on Pervasive Computing and Communications (PerCom).
 IEEE, 2020.
-(Best Paper Award)
+(IEEE Mark Weiser Best Paper Award)

 Desired Background and Expertise:

-Prospective students with backgrounds in computer science and engineering are encouraged to apply.
-Previous research experience in areas related to advanced signal processing and artificial intelligence for topic 1-2, network security and distributed systems is preferred.
-Awards, high GPA and strong references letters will boost chances.
+Prospective students with background in computer science, math and engineering are encouraged to apply.
+Previous research experience in areas related to advanced signal processing and artificial intelligence for topic 1-2, network security and distributed systems for topic 3 is preferred.
+Awards, high GPA and strong references letters will boost the chances.

-PhD program: Students with bachelor or master degrees may apply to the Ph.D. in Engineering (Electrical and Computer Engineering Emphasis) in the college of engineering.
+BS/MS students must apply to the Ph.D. in Engineering (Electrical and Computer Engineering Emphasis) in the college of engineering.
 More information about the application procedure, eligibility requirements, deadlines and assistantships can be found at the graduate admission website.
 Postdoc application link is: https://www.ugajobsearch.com/postings/337567.